Fen-Shi/simulator/README.md

 - `process_patient_queue_non_working_hour()`: Processes the patient arrivals for non-working hours.
 - `process_patient_queue_working_hour()`: Processes the patient arrivals for working hours.

+`planner.py`
+- Using constraints programming to find the next earliest possible appointment for sent home patients.

 `db.py`
 - Database operations for managing queues and resources.